Pablodeharo/Pablodeharo/README.md

 Hey there, I'm Pablo de Haro! 👋

-From real estate to automotive, and now deep into Data Science and AI agent development—my journey has been all about solving complex problems.
+My journey spans from real estate and automotive to the world of Data Science, Machine Learning, and most recently AI agent development — building systems capable of analyzing data, reasoning, and making autonomous decisions.

-Today I'm passionate about building intelligent agents that can reason through challenges, analyze data for actionable insights, and autonomously help businesses make smarter decisions.
+I'm also a student at Campus 42, where I develop low-level C projects, algorithms, and Linux system administration from scratch.

 ## Current proyect in proces